A talented poet and writer, Dr. Elaine Woodruff has published numerous

 in 1993, where she currently teaches literature and creative writing.

-A member of the Academy of American Poets,
+member of the Academy of American Poets, International Society of

-Fame.
-In 1998, she participated in a women’s studies delegation to South
+she participated in a women’s studies delegation to South Africa.

 Town—respectively, home to the nation’s legislative, executive, and

-topics that included among other matters the reconciliatory effort in
+on topics that included among other matters the reconciliatory

 Dr. Elaine Woodruff lives in Golden,